What is optic neuritis?

 What causes optic neuritis?

 The cause of optic neuritis isn’t always clear.
 It may be caused by an infection, however, it is a common condition among those who have multiple sclerosis (MS), a progressive, neurologic disorder.
-Over 60% of people who have MS will develop optic neuritis, and often, it's the first sign of MS.
+About 50% of people who have MS will develop optic neuritis.
+It's often the first sign of MS.

 Who is at risk for optic neuritis?